achraftounsi/achraftounsi/README.md

 Ash has a strong background in mathematics and statistics, and is proficient in a wide range of programming languages including Python, R, Java, and C++.
 He is also well-versed in data engineering and data visualization techniques.

-In his spare time, John enjoys learning new technologies, reading science fiction, and playing video games.
-He is also an avid photographer and loves to travel around the world.

 **Headshot:** <https://github.com/achraftounsi/achraftounsi/blob/main/1641061812369.png>